4 Steps to Risk Management in The Financial Close

 - Build Your Risk Strategy

 - Achieve Standardization and Visibility

 Before an organization decides to implement an automated process, they do not always have a risk evaluation framework in place, manual or otherwise.
 If an organization uses manual methods, they may rely heavily on spreadsheets, having limited control over data and analysis.
 Manual processes also restrict the F&A team from detecting fraud internally or externally.
 Additionally, data visibility on a day-to-day basis is limited and does not allow resources to be allocated appropriately toward high-risk situations.

 Financial automation works with F&A teams to help effectively mitigate risk on a consistent and reliable basis.
 Teams can ensure issues are addressed faster by providing real-time alerts rather than handling problems reactively.

 Build A Risk Strategy

 Individualized manual methods create inconsistent processes for problem-solving.
-Attempting to perform the financial close is inefficient when the F&A team cannot agree on a single approach.
-Executing a financial institution’s risk management strategy through automation allows team’s assessment capabilities to be fully actionable.
+Attempting to perform the month-end close process is inefficient when the F&A team cannot agree on a single approach.
+Executing a financial institution’s risk management strategy through automation allows the team’s assessment capabilities to be fully actionable.
 The ability to set guidelines for tasks and materiality thresholds saves time and ensures a proactive risk management approach.
 One of the most visible benefits of automation is that reconciliations may now be completed throughout the month.
 Especially for those in banking and finance, keeping track of multiple transactions and, ultimately, a large sum of money is much easier without a month to forget the situation.

 Most importantly, F&A teams need to lead the way in creating a risk management culture.
 This transformation will allow F&A teams to drive business strategy by providing valuable insights into mitigating risk through automation best.
 Combating risk involves being ready for risk whenever it arises.